Contact Dermatitis & Occupational Dermatology Clinic

 On Friday, the patient returns to the clinic and the final reading of the test is performed.
 After reviewing the final reading, we discuss the test results in detail, providing both information about the allergens and products to avoid.
 We also provide a list of topical products that should be safe for the patient to use.

 Research is a critical component of our mission at Massachusetts General Hospital Contact Dermatitis and Occupational Dermatitis Clinic.
 Our clinic participates in ongoing attempts to identify new allergens as well as characterizing the most common allergens found for a given body site in adults and children.
-Our research projects undergo a rigorous vetting process by the Partners HealthCare Institutional Review Board.
+Our research projects undergo a rigorous vetting process by the Mass General Brigham Institutional Review Board.

 Contact Dermatitis and Patch Testing: What You Need to Know